THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 ![Catalina with working Graphics Acceleration](/images/Catalina.jpeg)

 ## *CRITICAL ISSUE WARNING*
 ## The Fan does not work on its own and requires a special SSDT patch to enable the fan.
-Use of EFI release version 0.0.1 may result in computer overheating resulting in damage.
+Use of EFI release version below 0.1.0 may result in computer overheating resulting in damage.
 USE RELEASE VERSION 0.1.0 OR HIGHER, YOU HAVE BEEN WARNED!!

 ##  Basic Usage